Review Volunteer Catie O'Dwyer in Kathmandu Nepal at the PreMed program

 8. How was the information you received from ABV prior to traveling?
 (Emails, website, support) was there anything missing or should be included to prepare other volunteers?

 I thought the information given by ABV was sufficient.
-I felt more than prepared for my trip and was taken by surprise by anything in country.
+I felt more than prepared for my trip and was taken by surprise by anything in the country.

 9. Are you willing to speak to other potential ABV volunteers about your volunteer experience?